amir-kian/Real-TimeTaskManagement/README.md

 Open a web browser and navigate to http://localhost:4200 to view the app.

+Note that authentication is required to access the create and update pages, as well as the login page.
+To authenticate, use the username 'admin' and the password '123456'.

 Troubleshooting
 If you encounter any issues while running this project, try the following steps: